DanielAK14/twist-free-rod/README.md

     cd libigl-example-project/
     git clone https://github.com/libigl/libigl.git

 ## Compile
+The included 'ImGuiMenu.cpp' file should replace libigl's original version in ../libigl/include/igl/opengl/glfw/imgui/

-Compile this project using the standard cmake routine:
+The project can be compiled using the standard cmake routine:

     mkdir build
     cd build
     cmake ..
     make

-This should find and build the dependencies and create a `example_bin` binary.
+Which should find and build the dependencies and create a `example_bin` binary.
+If there is trouble locating libigl using CMAKE, try calling cmake as:

+cmake -DLIBIGL_INCLUDE_DIR="your/path/for/libigl/include" -DCMAKE_PREFIX_PATH="the/same/path/for/libigl/include" ../

+and run make as usual

 ## Run

-From within the `build` directory just issue:
+From within the `build` directory call:

     ./example

-A glfw app should launch displaying a 3D cube.
+Our project in an the libigl viewer should appear.